curtis-reynolds/steam2/README.md

 ```

 ### Running the Project
-To run the Steam 2 Front End navigate to Project/src and run the following command in the terminal:
+To run the Steam 2 Front End, ensure that you are still inside Project/src and run the following command in the terminal:

 ```bash
 GameDistributionSystem ../data/currentaccounts.txt ../data/availablegames.txt ../data/gamescollection.txt ../data/dailytransactions.txt